kencormack/system_info/README.md

 call sudo only for those commands that need root privilege.

-The following packages are required, to do a full inspection: alsa-utils, bc, bluez, dc, iproute2, lshw, usbutils, util-linux, wireless-tools, and wiringpi
+The following packages are required, to do a full inspection: alsa-utils, bluez, coreutils, i2c-tools, iproute2, libraspberrypi-bin, lshw, usbutils, util-linux, wireless-tools, wiringpi

 The script will explicitly test that each of those packages is installed.
 If any are missing, it will inform the user, and instruct them to install.